Have you ever wondered, "is my hair protein sensitive”?

 So to troubleshoot any issues you might be getting from your products sneaking in extra proteins...

 ...let's take a look at the ingredient list on all the products you use on your hair, including your shampoos.
+We also have a great tutorial about how often you should wash natural 4c hair.

 If you notice ingredients with proteins within the first 6 ingredients on the list you need to stop using these products too much (outside of purposeful protein treatments).